curityio/opentelemetry-phantom-token/README.md

 ![phantom token flow](images/phantom-token-flow.svg)

 During an API request, each component generates OpenTelemetry spans within an overall trace.\
-You can view all traces within an observability tool, within a TraceId that the client generates:
+You can view all traces within an observability tool, within a TraceId that the client generates.

 ![trace-overview](images/trace-overview.png)

-When required, OpenTelemetry provides visibility of subrequests, to simplify investigation of technical issues:
+When required, OpenTelemetry provides visibility of subrequests, to simplify investigation of technical issues.

 ![trace-details](images/trace-details.png)

 ## Prerequisites

 First copy a license file for the Curity Identity Server into the `idsvr` folder.\
-Also ensure that your local computer has the following tools:
+Also ensure that your local computer has the following tools.

 - A Docker engine
 - Node.js 20 or later.